 While behavioral therapy treats core AD/HD symptoms (impulsivity, attention-span problems, or hyperactivity), individual counseling does not.
 However, it can be useful in some cases as supplemental treatment, when AD/HD is accompanied by extreme anxiety or depression.

-Teenagers, in particular, may gain support and confidence through hashing out their feelings with a therapist or counselor.
+Teenagers and young adults, in particular, may gain support and confidence through hashing out their feelings with a therapist or counselor.
 Remember that counseling is not a cure for AD/HD - and can't supplant medicine and/or a good behavioral program.